tobixen/calendar-cli/README.md

 2013-09-28: version 0.02 - possible to add a calendar item to the caldav server
 2013-10-02: version 0.03 - support for configuration file
 2013-10-05: version 0.04 - no need to specify URL for the default calendar
+2013-10-10: Attempts on implementing "agenda" stalled a bit due to problems with the library used.
+Considering to switch library.
+2013-11-30: version 0.05 - added the calendar "addics" command for adding an ics file